1. HOME

 April 1, 2024

-Greeting from the Head of Department
+Greetings from the Head of Department

 • Kazuyuki MOTOHASHI

-• The Department of Advanced Interdisciplinary Studies was set up in 1992 within the Graduate School of Engineering, The University of Tokyo (UoT).
+• The Department of Advanced Interdisciplinary Studies was set up in 1992 within the Graduate School of Engineering, the University of Tokyo (UoT).
 It brings together some of the best and brightest researchers from a diverse range of fields in the Research Center for Advanced Science and Technology (RCAST), which is a substantive operating entity of UoT.
 True to its name, the AIS is engaged in advanced and interdisciplinary education and research activities in specific academic fields including information, materials, the environment and energy, chemical biomedicine, barrier-free studies and other natural sciences, as well as the humanities and social sciences such as economics, law, politics and the arts.
 AIS also closely adheres to the RCAST philosophy of "University open to the society" and follows this as its mission, by distinctively focusing on using the findings of collaborative research with companies and local governments for the benefit of society.

 Last year, AIS celebrated 30th year anniversary, and we have produced more than 500 doctoral degree holders from a wide range of students including working adults and international students.